Other Windsor, 4th Earl of Plymouth

-Other Lewis Windsor, 4th Earl of Plymouth (12 May 1731 – 21 April 1771) was a British peer, styled Lord Windsor until 1732.
+Other Lewis Windsor, 4th Earl of Plymouth DL (12 May 1731 – 21 April 1771) was a British peer, styled Lord Windsor until 1732.

+Early life

-At the age of one, he succeeded his father Other Windsor, 3rd Earl of Plymouth, as Earl of Plymouth.
+Windsor was born on 12 May 1731.
+He was the son of Other Windsor, 3rd Earl of Plymouth and Elizabeth Lewis.
+At the age of one, he succeeded his father as Earl of Plymouth.

+His paternal grandparents were Other Windsor, 2nd Earl of Plymouth, and the former Elizabeth Whitley.
 In 1736, his maternal grandfather, Thomas Lewis, died, after naming Plymouth as the heir to his estates.

 Plymouth was educated at Eton and Queen's College, Oxford, graduating BA.

+Career

 In March 1750, Plymouth was appointed Constable of Flint Castle, Comptroller of the records in the counties of Chester and Flint, and Comptroller of the Pleas, Fine and Amerciaments in county Caernarvon.
 His degree was promoted to MA by seniority in July.